ms-antbtr/TSI-to-ADX-Migration-/README.md

 The purpose of this guide is to run through the recommended migration approach from TSI to ADX as well as give reference architectures.
 What we will cover is the following:

-- Gen1 to ADX
+- TSI Gen1 to ADX
-- Gen2 to ADX
+- TSI Gen2 to ADX
 - Partner Ecosystem
-- Reference Architecture
+- Integration Scenarios

 # Azure TSI